Frequently Asked Questions

 A “comparable property” is a property located in your given taxing district with similar characteristics to those of your property.
 Similar characteristics that are considered include property classification, building age, building square footage, land square footage, exterior construction, etc.

 What is the difference between Market Value vs. Assessed Value?
-And does appealing change my Market Value?

 Your property’s assessed value is 10% of your estimated market value.
 The assessor determines this value by considering a large set of factors such as sales of comparable properties, square footage, location and construction type.